nevendyulgerov/react-fidelity-ui/README.md

 ## Components

 #### Alerts
 Alerts component.
-This component offers 4 distinct alert types - info (default), success, warning and error.
-Alerts can also be configured to require user confirmation or simply display a notification.
+Alerts offer 4 distinct alert types - info (default), success, warning and error.
+This component can be configured to require user confirmation or simply display a notification.
 This can be controlled via the `isConfirm` option.

 ##### Example